Scaling Playbook12 min readLast reviewed

 Step-by-step build for a brand new dropshipping store on Google Ads.
 From Merchant Center setup to Performance Max ramp and the 60-day plan that took stores past $100K/month.

-To start dropshipping with Google Ads, you need a real Shopify store with working policy pages, a clean Merchant Center setup, a feed mapped properly to Google's product taxonomy, server-side tracking installed on day one, and a $50-100/day starting budget.
+To start dropshipping with Google Ads, you need a real Shopify store with working policy pages, a lean and well-optimised feed (around 50 products to start), a clean Merchant Center setup, server-side tracking on day one, and a $50-100/day starting budget.
 Performance Max plus a Search backstop runs the first 14 days while Smart Bidding learns.
 Conversion seeding speeds the ramp.
 By day 60 you are scaling.

 That is the short version.
-The long version is the operator playbook below, which is the same one we run on every dropshipping account we onboard.
+The long version is the operator playbook below - the same one we run on every dropshipping account we onboard.
 The case study on our case studies page used this exact ramp to take a brand new store from zero to $100K/month at day 60.

 Days 0-7 - foundation